-The General Data Protection Regulation (GDPR) places requirements on organisations in the European Economic Area (EEA) relating to the collection, processing and storage of your personal data
+The UK General Data Protection Regulation (GDPR) places requirements on organisations in the UK relating to the collection, processing and storage of your personal data

 This is to tell you

 - what information we, at the Preston Centre, might collect about you and how we collect it

 - how we might use that information, including when we might use that information to contact you

 - what information we might share with others outside our organisation

 What do we collect?